paperclip-ui/legacy-paperclip/README.md

 Paperclip is a hybrid approach to building user interfaces that allows you to design & code in parallel.

-**⚠️ Right now I'm polishing up this project, I'm looking for any help on testing.
+**⚠️ Right now I'm polishing up this project, I'm looking for help on testing & feedback.
 [Please send me a message if you're interested!](https://forms.gle/FATDYcAVUdRVJvQaA)**

 ![alt button demo](assets/button-demo.gif)